Disability-Related Housing & Dietary Requests – Documentation Guidelines

 - When appropriate, address how the student will manage the condition or symptoms in settings other than housing, such as in classrooms or the dining hall.

 Due to the high incidence of requests based on asthma or allergies, the following information is also required:

 - Describe severity of condition, and any specific triggers (such as heat or exercise-induced asthma, results of allergy testing as relate to foods, or other substances, etc.).

 - Indicate if any of the following conditions have occurred: prior intubation for asthma, past hospital admission for asthma, history of asthma exacerbations requiring emergency care, anaphylactic allergic reactions.

 The DSS Office is transitioning to a new completely online accommodation system and a number of forms are being revised.
-If your request involves an Emotional Support Animal, please review the Procedures linked below and then contact the office at 205-665-6250 or DSS@montevallo.edu to obtain a copy of the most current ESA Verification Form.
+If your request involves an Emotional Support Animal, please contact the office at 205-665-6250 or DSS@montevallo.edu to obtain a copy of the most current ESA Verification Form.

 Please click the link below for additional information on priority deadlines and to download the Disability-Related Housing & Dietary Request Form, which must be received along with the appropriate documentation.